1994–95 Georgia Lady Bulldogs basketball team

 The 1994–95 Georgia Lady Bulldogs women's basketball team represented University of Georgia in the 1994–95 college basketball season.
 The Lady Bulldogs, led by 16th-year head coach Andy Landers, played their home games at Stegeman Coliseum and were members of the Southeastern Conference.
 They finished the season 28–5, 8–3 in SEC play to finish as Eastern division champions.
 Georgia was the No. 3 seed in the Midwest region of the NCAA tournament.
 They defeated Indiana, Louisville, NC State, and Colorado to reach their first NCAA Final Four in ten seasons.
-In the National semifinal game, Georgia was defeated defeated by old foe Tennessee.
+In the National semifinal game, Georgia was defeated by old foe Tennessee.